31 AUG - 3 SEP 2026 | Melbourne Convention & Exhibition Centre

 Read More »

-Women Leadership in Hospitality
+Women are Reshaping the Leadership Landscape in Hospitality

 Across Australia, women are reshaping the leadership landscape of hospitality – not by mirroring traditional models, but by introducing new standards of empathy, accountability, confidence and community.
 Their insights reveal a shift happening across the industry: hospitality performs stronger when leadership is human, values-driven and unashamedly authentic.
 From overcoming self-doubt to redefining communication, these women are setting a new benchmark